Driving Instructor Training & Qualifying Process

 - Willing to learn

-ProScot has a very specific format and approach to Approved Driving (ADI) Instructor recruitment and training.
-We offer one of the most comprehensive ADI training programmes around and believe in a structured approach that ensures that as a potential driving instructor you know exactly what is involved at each one of ProScot's seven stages to becoming a qualified driving instructor.
+ProScot offer one of the most comprehensive ADI training programmes around.
+We believe in a systematic approach that ensures that as a potential driving instructor you know exactly what is involved at each of ProScot's seven stages to becoming a fully qualified driving instructor.

 Eligibility and Legal Requirements